Affiliate links on Android Authority may earn us a commission. Learn more.

-You want to install “smarter” home lighting, but you don’t want to deal with all the different standards like Zigbee, Z-Wave, and other proprietary connections.
-You don’t want to tie your entire smart home down to just one hub, either.
-All you want is a smart light that simply works out of the box.
-We get it, and we’re here to help with our guide to the best smart bulbs without a hub.
+Let’s say you want to install smart home lighting, but you don’t want to deal with first-party hubs, or third-party ones for Zigbee or Z-Wave — you want a light that connects out of the box.
+We get it, and we’re here to help with our guide to the best hubless smart bulbs.

 The best smart bulbs without a hub: